Message # 1

 Flexbox is really useful, grid layout is too but it's not as widely supported yet as flexbox.
 Even flexbox in itself is not much supported by older browsers, so having a good fallback strategy is always a good thing to take into consideration.

 I feel like websites that use flex/grid excessively are rather silly.
 It is more UX-friendly if your content flows in one direction instead of having to jump from one box to another.
 But as for everything, there are and will be use cases for it (i.e. for galleries or something, I know that because I've done that before).
 Both of these implementations unlock possibilities that had not been accessible before without "hardcoding" it or using extra JS.
 But at the end of the day, you still have to load that extra JS if you want to provide a fallback (which you should, btw).
 So there goes that.

-hey i'm joe and i do not work for the company anymore, sorry for the late replies
+hey i'm joe and i do not work for the company anymore, please contact other staff or tech support

 icon by ch-chau

 The thing is, I like to "play" with the code, even if I'm not very good at it.
 I run a non-profit fan site, which means I won't provide a fallback anyway.